KunchaUshaRani/Housing-price-prediction-ml/README.md

-🏠 House Price Prediction using Machine Learning
+# 🏠 House Price Prediction using Machine Learning

-📌 Project Overview
+## 📌 Project Overview

-This project predicts house prices using Machine Learning by analyzing property features such as location, area, and number of rooms.
+This project predicts house prices using **Machine Learning** by analyzing property features such as **location, area, and number of rooms**.

-The system includes data preprocessing, feature analysis, model training, and performance evaluation.
+The system includes **data preprocessing, feature analysis, model training, and performance evaluation**.
-It is developed using Python, NumPy, Pandas, and Scikit-learn with regression-based machine learning models.
+It is developed using **Python**, **NumPy**, **Pandas**, and **Scikit-learn** with regression-based machine learning models.

 The goal of this project is to help users estimate property prices accurately using intelligent data analysis.

+---

-🚀 Key Features
+# 🚀 Key Features

-1️⃣ Home Dashboard
+### 1️⃣ Home Dashboard

-Provides a centralized view of the house price prediction system.
+* Provides a centralized view of the house price prediction system.

-Helps users easily navigate through data input, prediction, and results.
+* Helps users easily navigate through data input, prediction, and results.

-2️⃣ Prediction Interface
+### 2️⃣ Prediction Interface

-Accepts user inputs such as location, area, and number of rooms.
+* Accepts user inputs such as **location, area, and number of rooms**.

-Generates house price predictions using the trained machine learning model.
+* Generates house price predictions using the trained machine learning model.

-3️⃣ Data Input Module
+### 3️⃣ Data Input Module

-Allows users to enter or upload housing data efficiently.
+* Allows users to enter or upload housing data efficiently.

-Ensures all required property features are captured for accurate prediction.
+* Ensures all required property features are captured for accurate prediction.

-4️⃣ Result Analysis
+### 4️⃣ Result Analysis

-Displays predicted house prices in a clear and understandable format.
+* Displays predicted house prices in a clear and understandable format.

-Helps users interpret the prediction outcome effectively.
+* Helps users interpret the prediction outcome effectively.

-5️⃣ Model Performance Evaluation
+### 5️⃣ Model Performance Evaluation

-Evaluates the model using metrics like Accuracy and Mean Absolute Error (MAE).
+* Evaluates the model using metrics like **Accuracy** and **Mean Absolute Error (MAE)**.

-Ensures reliability and effectiveness of the prediction system.
+* Ensures reliability and effectiveness of the prediction system.

+---

-🎯 Project Objective
+# 🎯 Project Objective

-The House Price Prediction system aims to improve the accuracy and efficiency of estimating property values using machine learning techniques.
+The **House Price Prediction system** aims to improve the accuracy and efficiency of estimating property values using machine learning techniques.

-With a user-friendly system, users can input property details and analyze predicted prices, helping buyers, sellers, and investors make better real-estate decisions.
+With a user-friendly system, users can input property details and analyze predicted prices, helping **buyers, sellers, and investors make better real-estate decisions**.

+---

-🛠 Technologies Used
+# 🛠 Technologies Used

-Python
+* Python

-NumPy
+* NumPy

-Pandas
+* Pandas

-Scikit-learn
+* Scikit-learn

-Machine Learning (Regression Models)
+* Machine Learning (Regression Models)

+---

-⚙️ How to Run the Project
+# ⚙️ How to Run the Project

-Step 1: Install Python
+### Step 1: Install Python

 Make sure Python is installed on your system.

-Step 2: Install Required Libraries
+### Step 2: Install Required Libraries

 Install the required libraries using pip:

 pip install numpy pandas scikit-learn

-Step 3: Run the Project
+### Step 3: Run the Project

 Run the main Python file:

 python main.py

-Step 4: Enter Property Details
+### Step 4: Enter Property Details

 Provide inputs such as:

-Location
+* Location

-Area
+* Area

-Number of rooms
+* Number of rooms

-The system will generate the predicted house price.
+The system will generate the **predicted house price**.

+---

-📊 Output
+# 📊 Output

 The model predicts house prices and evaluates performance using:

-Mean Absolute Error (MAE)
+* Mean Absolute Error (MAE)

-Accuracy metrics
+* Accuracy metrics

+---

-📌 Future Improvements
+# 📌 Future Improvements

-Add a web interface using Flask or Streamlit
+* Add a **web interface using Flask or Streamlit**

-Use larger real estate datasets
+* Use **larger real estate datasets**

-Improve model accuracy with advanced ML algorithms
+* Improve model accuracy with **advanced ML algorithms**

+---

+# 👩‍💻 Author

+Developed as a **Machine Learning Project for House Price Prediction**.

 <img width="1898" height="926" alt="Screenshot (10)" src="https://github.com/user-attachments/assets/8002cb7f-545d-42d4-8140-d108cb32a5a3" />